begin-thread/elk-howto/threatintel.md

 MISP_BASEURL=https://192.168.206.131/
 ```

-## Change the timezone.
+## MISP - Change the timezone.
 To find yours, type this command

 ```
 timedatectl